What You Need to Know About Bioinformatics Scientist

 - Analyze large molecular datasets, such as raw microarray data, genomic sequence data, or proteomics data, for clinical or basic research purposes.

-When polled, Bioinformatics Scientists say the following skills are most frequently used in their jobs:
+Bioinformatics Scientists state the following job skills are important in their day-to-day work.

 Critical Thinking: Using logic and reasoning to identify the strengths and weaknesses of alternative solutions, conclusions or approaches to problems.